-According to the positively expressed terms of the gift, the drawing of the pictures will receive the first attention of the examiners; the work showing the most accurate drawing receiving the preference.
+According to the positively expressed terms of the gift, the drawing of the pictures will receive the first attention of the examiners, that work which shows the most accurate drawing receiving the preference.

 Instructions for students intending to exhibit will be furnished in a circular to be hereafter issued.